siddharth30jan/GAME-/README.md

 # GAME-
-Used Dom Manipulation using JAVASCRIPT
+Used DOM Manipulation using JAVASCRIPT